renweview/WWCodeMobile/UX-Tips.md

 For example: “Couldn’t create account because this email address is already in use”.
 It's also helpful to display these messages in a color that is associated with errors such as orange or red.

+**Notifications**

+Don't assault your users with notifications.
+Notification-abusive apps are like that annoying friend who keeps calling and just can’t take a hint that you're too busy to talk.

+Instead, use notifications sparingly and strategically at moments when the user will appreciate them.
+It is also helpful to provide notification settings, so that users can tailor their notifications to their specific needs and priorities.